worldline/vuejs-training/docs/views/README.md

 In the `src` folder, you have:

-- `assets`: static resources (images, files) that will be imported by Webpack within your Vue components
+- `assets`: static resources (images, files) used within your Vue components
 - `components`: your Vue components (distributed by folder by "module" of your application)
 - `App.vue`: Your root Vue component, which contains the entire application
 - `main.js`: the entry point of the entire application's JavaScript code